Creasser/Snowboard-Reviewer-Frontend/README.md

   * Sinatra
 * React.js
   * React Router

-  * MaterialUI
+## Installation

+* To begin using this application, you first need to fork and clone this repo and the backend repo which can be found [here](https://github.com/Creasser/Snowboard-Reviewer-Backend)

-## Desired User Interactions
+## Frontend User Interactions

-* The user will be able to add snowboards to the db
+* The user will be able to add snowboards to the database through a controlled form
   * When adding the user will input the brand, price, image, directional status, and preferred riding conditiion
     * This will be sent to backend via various localhost/9797 routes
 * The user will also be able to make a review for newly added boards and pre-existing boards